FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 • EBIT = €25,000 − €3,000 − €18,000 = €4,000

-That €500 in depreciation is already baked into the operating expenses, pulling EBIT down compared to EBITDA.
+That €500 in depreciation is already baked into the operating expenses, pulling EBIT down in the ebit vs ebitda comparison.

 What Is EBITDA?
 Definition and Formula